-Rental values in Bayan Lepas are relatively low compared to the Northern parts of the island, that’s more busy with foreigners.
+Rental values in Bayan Lepas are relatively low compared to the Northern parts of the island, which are busier with foreigners.
 Monthly rents range between RM 2000 ~ RM 5000 (USD 482 ~ USD 1200).
 You can enjoy a nice 3-4 bedroom unit that’s fully furnished, and with sea view or hill view, at this price level.

 7 reasons why retirees & expats choose Penang

 Malaysia attracts a number of foreigners that wish to either settle down or have a property as a getaway retreat.
 The region as a whole has a number of locations that attract foreigners for various reasons.

 Below, I’ve listed some distinct features that diversify Penang from other places within Malaysia, but also regionally:

 - Penang has warm tropical weather which is highly appreciated among foreigners that come from cold countries.
 They can escape their country during the winter months and enjoy all the nice sea views and beaches that Penang has to offer

 - Penang is famously known for being more relaxed and for having a genuinely nice and friendly community.
 The warm welcome of local people attracts foreigners interests, and to engage with the locals, in addition to finding their own international community of friends